CONTEMPORARY ISSUES IN LAW - 2024/5

 At the University of Surrey School of Law we strive to create an environment where students can learn about the law and its place in the world, in an enjoyable way that reflects the changing nature of society in the 21st Century.
 The School of Law prides itself in its sense of community in which students can acquire the confidence to take future professional and life challenges in their stride.

-Global and Cultural Capabilities: Students on this course discuss many contemporary issues which highlight the diversity between different cultures, religions and beliefs.
+Global and Cultural Capabilities: Students on this course discuss many contemporary issues which highlight the diversity between different cultures, religions, and beliefs.
 They are constantly questioning and listening to alternative opinions and laws, for example, in relation to abortion and assisted suicide.
-They undertake comparative research in order to understand why the laws in each country are different and consider whether the law in England and Wales is adequate or should be reformed.
+They undertake comparative research to understand why the laws in each country are different and consider whether the law in England and Wales is adequate or should be reformed.
 This provides an opportunity to interact, communicate and build relationships with students from different cultures and religions.
 They are encouraged to share experiences and knowledge from their own backgrounds when case study topics are explored.

 Programmes this module appears in